-weakness that allowed the incident to occur.26 To date, we have learned that the IRS is working with the U.S. Digital Service27 on its new e-authentication and authorization policies and procedures.
+We are currently evaluating the appropriateness of the IRS's response to the Get Transcript incident and the IRS's proposed solutions to address the authentication weakness that allowed the incident to occur.
+During our audit work, we have learned that the IRS is working with the U.S. Digital Service on its new e-authentication and authorization policies and procedures.
 In addition, TIGTA is participating in a multi-agency investigation into this matter, and we have provided the IRS with some of our investigative observations to date in order to help them secure the e-authentication environment in the future.